LASER SKIN RESURFACING

 If you’re thinking about laser resurfacing, it’s important to consider all of your options before making a commitment to one particular laser treatment.
 In general, laser resurfacing treatments fall under one of two categories: ablative lasers and non-ablative lasers.
 Both ablative and non-ablative resurfacing can give you dramatic improvements, but they do differ significantly in the final results they produce.
+In order to deliver the most optimal results for all our patient’s treatment goals, Lethbridge Plastic Surgery and Aesthetics offers both types of lasers.

-Non-ablative laser treatments are ideal for individuals with Fitzpatrick skin types I-III, light-to-olive complexions, who are looking to diminish the appearance of fine lines and wrinkles, soften acne scarring, and improve skin tone.
+Ablative laser treatments are ideal for individuals with Fitzpatrick skin types I-III, light-to-olive complexions, who are looking to diminish the appearance of fine lines and wrinkles, soften acne scarring, and improve skin tone.

 Candidates with Fitzpatrick skin types IV and above, medium to deeper skin tones, should be cautious when considering laser resurfacing.
 Although non-ablative lasers are not as invasive as ablative lasers, the risks of post-inflammatory hyperpigmentation and scarring still exist.
 If considering this procedure, it is essential that you look for an experienced skincare professional with extensive knowledge and a proven track record in treating patients with deeper skin tones.
 Additionally, it is especially important that all pre- and post-procedure instructions are followed diligently, especially the use of a broad spectrum sunscreen.